Mrs. Niver’s Middle School Science (7-8)

-Our 4th and 5th grade Science curricula covers the biological/life sciences, the physical sciences of chemistry and physics, earth science which also includes the universe, and of course, health.
+Our 7th and 8th grade Science curricula covers the biological/life sciences, the physical sciences of chemistry, physics, and earth science.
 I try to have as many hands-on activities and labs as I can possibly squeeze in!
-And also, let's not forget the NYS Science Assessment given to 4th graders at the end of the year!
+And also, let's not forget the NYS Science Assessment given to 8th graders at the end of the year!
 (But most students love taking this assessment, as it is actually fun!!)

-I expect a sense of maturity, respect, and responsibility from all our 5th grade students.
-We are preparing them for a successful transition to the Middle School next year.
+I expect a sense of maturity, respect, and responsibility from all our Middle School students.
+We are preparing them for a successful transition to a High School work load next year.
 Therefore, homework and projects are to be turned in on time and class participation is expected.
 We review for all tests in a number of ways in order to guarantee success for all students, but I encourage parents to take an active role in their child's education.
-Read with your child.
+Talk with your child.
 Show them how to study.
+Check their progress on School Tool on our website.
 Set standards and limits.
 Encourage them to be their best!
 After all, you were their teacher first and will continue to be, even after their school years!!

 Thanks for browsing by!

 Jacqueline A. Niver